 BEST TERRACE: If the weather is good, there is no better place to head to than the Vismarkt.
 Here you have a smattering of restaurants to choose from, my personal favorite is Ronda which serves the best tajines in Mechelen.

-BRUNCH: If you are visiting Mechelen over a weekend, you might want to pop into Gra or Sister Bean for a nice indulgent brunch.
+BRUNCH: If you are visiting Mechelen over a weekend, you might want to pop into Sister Bean for a nice indulgent brunch.
 If you are a fan of pancakes then do not miss out on Foom, serving the best stack of pancakes in the city.

 FINE DINING: Tinèlle is the only restaurant in Mechelen with a Michelin star.
 Expect a refined French-Belgian fine dining experience with attentive service in a truly exceptionally well-decorated setting.
 A 3-course menu ranges from €75 and upwards.